 Rhythm, timing and metronome exercises for guitar – Part I

 At some point, every musician has heard about this gizmo called a metronome and probably also the wonders that it can do for your instrument practice.
 This post is divided in three parts as it is quite extensive.
-Overall, the three parts will cover the compelling reasons to use a metronome, metronome exercises for guitar, how you can use it to practice rhythm subdivisions, improve your internal timing or increase speed (if that’s your thing), among some other great benefits.
+Overall, the three parts will cover the compelling reasons to use a metronome, guitar metronome exercises, how you can use it to practice rhythm subdivisions, improve your internal timing or increase speed (if that’s your thing), among some other great benefits.

 Although these tips are aimed at guitar practice, they can be used and applied to other instruments as well.
 So, if you’re not too familiar with a metronome and how to properly use it, this post is for you.